jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 __Information Protection__

 This is optional and depends on company compliance requirements.
+You may not want to scan for labels set by external tenants and you may not want microsoft defender for cloud apps to be able to inspect file content

-Explict Oauth consent will be required to Inspect Protected files, this only applys to the App Connector and NOT the Conditional access app control.
+Microsoft Information Protection settings - this only applies to the App Connector and NOT the Conditional access app control.

+Explict Oauth consent will be required to Inspect Protected files

 Settings > Cloud Apps > Microsoft Information Protection